iterative/dvc.org/content/docs/user-guide/dvc-files-and-directories.md

   email: john@doe.com
 ```

-`.dvc` files can contain the following two fields:
+`.dvc` files can contain the following fields:

 - `outs`: List of <abbr>outputs</abbr> for this `.dvc` file
 - `deps` (optional): List of <abbr>dependencies</abbr> for this stage, only
   present when `dvc import` and `dvc import-url` are used.
-- `meta` (manual): Arbitrary information can be added here manually.
+- `meta` (optional): Arbitrary information can be added here manually.
 Any YAML
   contents can be added. `meta` contents are ignored by DVC, but they can be
   useful for user processes that read `.dvc` files.

 An output entry can consist of these fields:

-- `md5`: Hash value for the output file
+- `md5` (optional): Hash value for the output file
 - `path`: Path to the output in the <abbr>workspace</abbr>, relative to the
   location of the `.dvc` file
 - `cache` (optional): Whether or not DVC should cache the output. `true` by